 Designed to accommodate a wide range of intellectual and professional interests, Northeastern’s public history program prides itself on:

 Our Boston location allows us to develop a rich set of educational and professional opportunities for students.
 We make good use of its hundreds of historic sites, museums, and landscapes, and ensure that students experience and eventually contribute to these venues.
 Director Martin Blatt and program faculty have several decades of leadership in the Boston and national public history communities, and leverage their extensive professional networks to place students in places where they will learn and thrive.

 Northeastern’s history faculty prioritizes accessibility, collaboration, and cutting-edge research.
 They have advised or worked on projects close to home, in Massachusetts, Connecticut, and New York, as well as further afield, in Russia, France, and Germany, and they regularly publish and comment in academic and popular settings.

 Students work closely with Northeastern’s Archives and Special Collections to develop digital and physical exhibits and research projects.
 We also partner with local and national groups to explore controversial historical topics.
-The past year our program partnered with the Humanities Action Lab, for a multi-year exploration of the past, present and future of incarceration, and the National Park Service to explore national appreciation of the Longfellow House – Washington’s Headquarters National Historic Site.
+Currently, our program is partnering with the Humanities Action Lab for a multi-year exploration of the past, present and future of incarceration, and with the National Park Service to update the history of the Longfellow House – Washington’s Headquarters National Historic Site.